andy-luo-siemens/peak-shaving/README.md

 data from the EVSE chargers and SEM3 meters and performs real-time logic to avoid overconsumption at peak hours.
 Clients can register, configure, and monitor peak shaving plans from a web interface.
 Meters and chargers are registered using their respective gateways.
-The gateways also host redundant logic to ensure that peak shaving occurs even if connectionin to this backend is dropped.
+The gateways also host redundant logic to ensure that peak shaving occurs even if connection to this backend is dropped.

 Technology Stack:
 * Utilizes Rails 5 and PostgreSQL

-* Uses publisher/subscriber service provided by PubNub to enable real time communications with devices
+* Uses publisher/subscriber service provided by MQTT to enable real time communications with devices

 * Performs stream processing using Redis